 Credit card.
 Make purchases using any DBS or POSB credit card, including supplementary cards.

 Home loan.
-Purchase a DBS home loan and servicing your monthly installments (both cash and CPF components included).
+Purchase a DBS home loan and service your monthly instalments (both cash and CPF components included).

 Insurance.
-Purchase any regular premium insurance policies from DBS’ insurance partner, Manulife after account opening.
+Purchase any qualifying regular or single premium insurance policies after account opening.
 Only the first 12 consecutive months will be recognised.

 Investments.
 You may fulfill this category in a few ways.
-Either make a new unit trust lump sum investment and contribute via DBS; or make a fully settled ‘BUY’ trade using DBS Vickers or DBS Online Equity Trading; or initiate a new DBS Invest-Saver plan (only recognised for the first 12 consecutive months).
+Either make a new unit trust lump sum investment and contribute via DBS; or make a fully settled ‘BUY’ trade using DBS Vickers or DBS Online Equity Trading; or initiate a new DBS Invest-Saver plan (only recognised for the first 12 consecutive months); or purchase/top-up digiPortfolio; or purchase new bonds and structured products

 Total value of eligible transactions: